 GENERAL SUMMARY/ OVERVIEW STATEMENT:

-At the Brigham, we are dedicated to creating a diverse and inclusive community that encourages every employee to bring their authentic self to work.
-Brigham Health and the Development Office are focused on equity and ensuring equal access to employment and advancement opportunities.
+At the Brigham, we are committed to creating a diverse and inclusive community that encourages every employee to bring their authentic self to work.
+The Brigham and the Development Office are focused on equity and ensuring equal access to employment and advancement opportunities.
 We seek to embrace the full spectrum of human diversity: race, gender, sexual orientation, religion, ethnicity, and national origin.
 We believe honoring all forms of human presence and expression enriches the Brigham community and enables us to understand and meet the needs of our diverse community more fully.

 PRINCIPAL DUTIES AND RESPONSIBILITIES: